-A foot or two of snow on the garden may make it seem like the gardening season is over, but if your ground isn’t frozen yet, there’s still time to plant garlic.
+A foot or two of snow on the garden may make it seem like the gardening season is over, but if your ground isn’t frozen yet, there’s still time to plant some garlic.
 Fall is the best time to plant garlic (which needs a cooling cycle before growing) and even though it seems like winter already, the garlic will do a lot of root growth before the soil freezes.

 Garlic is super easy to grow.
 If you have garden soil that’s already in decent condition, you can be finished in less than an hour.

 Get your garlic, preferably garlic sold for planting or organic garlic from the grocery.
 There’s a chance that non-organic garlic has been treated to prevent sprouting in the supermarket….which would mean no sprouting or growing in the field.

 Take your head of garlic and split it into cloves.
 Big cloves are better….they make bigger plants.

 You’re already half done….that’s how easy garlic is.